 The John Bartram Arboretum at Kendal at Oberlin

-The creation of an arboretum on the campus of Kendal at Oberlin followed a conversation over dinner between two couples.
-With over 1,000 trees on 90 or so acres, they saw an opportunity to enhance the lives of Kendal residents while creating a sustainable ecosystem for enjoying nature’s beauty, exercising, watching birds, and of course planting and fostering the growth and appreciation of trees.
+The John Bartram Arboretum is an integral component of Kendal at Oberlin’s green infrastructure.
+The arboretum is managed by a resident Arboretum Committee in close collaboration with Kendal Facility Services.
+The residents who first envisioned the arboretum saw our more than 1,000 trees and 100 acres as an opportunity to enhance the lives of Kendal residents by creating a sustainable ecosystem for enjoying nature’s beauty, exercising, watching birds, and, of course, planting and fostering the growth and appreciation of trees.

 An Accredited Arboretum

 In December 2015, The John Bartram Arboretum at Kendal at Oberlin was accredited as a Level I Arboretum by Arbnet, the international community of arboreta and other tree-focused institutions founded and run by the Morton Arboretum.
 Thus, we joined Kendal at Longwood and Crosslands among the continuing care retirement communities that support accredited arboreta on their grounds.

 The mission of The John Bartram Arboretum at Kendal at Oberlin is to be a model of responsible urban arboriculture to engage, sustain, and educate our residents and the broader community.